 Select the group and put a dot to see all the members of the group.

-Look we can see only the group members of the group “Mobiles” nothing else.
-This is how we can use VBA Enumerations to group list of items under one roof.
+Look, we can see only the group members of the group “Mobiles,” nothing else.
+This is how we can use VBA Enumerations to group a list of items under one roof.

 Using VBA Enumeration Variables to Store the Data